G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 Go check out what he spread awareness on and what he talked about.
 Think for yourself.
 I’ve read Brave New World and 1984.
 There’s a reason they’re popular in grade school education here in the west.
 Read them and think for yourself.

 Luigi isn’t some bum.
 He did everything he was supposed to as a young person, despite many health odds stacked against him, and yet he felt incapable of producing the real change he wanted to see.
-Change that a model citizen like him should have the agency to do.
+Change that a model citizen like him should feel like he has the agency to do.

 I just got his manifesto after writing all this.
 Here it is: